xiaonilee/xiaonilee.github.io/content/post/Shiny01.md

 #     weight: 1
 ---

-Building an Shiny app - an interactive tutorial.
+Building a Shiny app - an interactive tutorial.

 <!--more-->

 ## In summary

-Learn to build an Shiny app step by step.
+Learn to build a Shiny app step by step.

 ### 1. Prerequisites